-Statistical graphs displaying yearly data concerning arrivals between 2014-2023, disaggregated according to origin.
+Statistical graphs displaying yearly data concerning arrivals and deaths between 2014-2023, disaggregated according to origin.
 Border Forensics, 2024.

-Statistical graphs displaying yearly data concerning deaths between 2014-2023, disaggregated according to origin.
+Statistical graphs displaying the total number of recorded arrivals and deaths for the period 2014-2023, disaggregated according to origin.
 Border Forensics, 2024.

 Our statistical analysis also reveals that Black migrants are overexposed to violence and death in their journeys, which are made dangerous by this exclusion.
 Indeed, the analysis of data concerning arrivals in Melilla (Spanish ministry of Interior, APDHA, CEAR) and deaths at the border (IOM) clearly reveals the over-representation of Black people among the deaths at the border.
 Although these data are not exhaustive, since 2014, the IOM has counted at least 892 people who have died at the border, 406 of whom are Black, representing 46 percent of documented deaths, while this population represents less than 20% of documented arrivals in Melilla.
 This mortality rate among people attempting to cross the border appears to be unevenly distributed between migrants of different nationalities: this rate is close to 0 for individuals from South-West Asia, and is four times higher for black individuals than for those from Maghreb.
 It should be noted that these estimates are conservative: the number of people deceased is a minimum observed.
 The "Unknown" category in the death data likely covers additional Black individuals.
 Moreover, the arrivals documented by Spain may be overestimated: a person turned away may be counted multiple times in the arrivals.
-These three factors indicate that the statistics produced are underestimated: it is likely that the overrepresentation of Black individuals who have died at the border is even greater in reality.
+These three factors indicate that the statistics produced are underestimated: it is likely that the over-representation of Black individuals who have died at the border is even greater in reality.
 These disparities in the death toll according to the origin of the individuals are not a matter of chance: they reflect the racialization of the border.